shashankpatibandla/RythmicObservers/Git_repository_package/Overall_Summary.md

 ### Brief description of the Data source (Dataset)

--   The dataset was given by Mortem Arboretum to analysis phenophase patterns in oak tress.
+-   The dataset was given by Morton Arboretum to analysis phenophase patterns in oak tress.
 It contains of two datasets, one for each year.
 The datasets contain all most the same variables expect for 2-3 extra variables in 2018.
 The dataset has around 40 species of oak trees which are originally from different countries.

 -   The 2017 data has around 9 months of data which spans accross all the species.
 Every phenophase has a observed variable and a intensity variable, which tells us if the observer was able to distinctly observe any of the phenophase and how much of the phenophase was visible using the intensity value.
 The data was mostly clean, but, their were a lot of observers data entry issues which had to be cleaned using various methods in data cleaning process